Freetz/freetz/docs/wiki/20_Advanced/make_targets.en.md

 kernel-precompiled                      Compiles the selected kernel kernel-dirclean                         Cleans everything of the selected kernel

-tools                                   Builds some tools required by Freetz tools-dirclean                          Cleans everything of the Freetz tools
+tools                                   Builds the tools required by current selection tools-all                               Builds all available tools of Freetz tools-allexcept-local                   Builds all non-local tools of Freetz (dl-tools) tools-distclean-local                   Cleans everything of local tools (dl-tools) tools-dirclean                          Cleans everything of all Freetz tools

 uclibc-menuconfig                       Configuration of selected uClibc